-The decrease in cash provided by operating activities from 2014 to 2015 is mainly related to inventory being higher as of December 31, 2015 compared to the year ended December 31, 2014 as we built additional inventory due to consolidating the Centennial, Colorado manufacturing facility into other manufacturing facilities, had higher levels of inventory for evaluation to support our salesforce and lower than anticipated video sales in the fourth quarter.
+The decrease in cash provided by operating activities in 2015 compared to 2014 is mainly related to inventory being higher as of December 31, 2015 compared to the year ended December 31, 2014 as we built additional inventory due to consolidating the Centennial, Colorado manufacturing facility into other manufacturing facilities, lower than anticipated video sales in the fourth quarter and higher levels of field inventory (included in other assets) to support our salesforce.
 In addition, we had higher payments related to our operational and administrative restructuring during 2015 compared to 2014.